sekvanto/par/README.md

 # Architecture/technical details

 Currently, the program is based on module-like architecture (mostly built on static methods).
 The main supported compression algorithm is Huffman coding, however a couple of other more efficient algorithms will be added in the future.
-Each compressed file has a header of the following structure:
+Each compressed file has a heading of the following structure:

 | Size in bytes | Name | Field description |
 | --- | --- | --- |